Biodiversity Appraisal in Dorset

 Steps to follow

-- have an ecological survey by a qualified and experienced consultant
+- have an ecological survey done by a qualified and experienced consultant

-- submit the ecology report, a completed standard Biodiversity Plan (BP) form and payment to the Natural Environment Team (NET)
+- submit the ecology report, a completed standard Biodiversity Plan form (PDF) / Biodiversity Plan form (Word) and payment to the Natural Environment Team (NET).

 - either; a Certificate of Approval will be released, or the NET will return the Biodiversity Plan exampling why it will not be approved